theperpetualmeatball/theperpetualmeatball.github.io/_posts/2020-12-30-Jumpan23-Food-Delivery.md

 # Introduction

 Jumpman23 is an on-demand food delivery platform connecting customers to "Jumpman", a vast network of couriers.
 Jumpman23 recently launched in its newest market, New York City.
+The CEO of Jumpman23 wants to know how they have been performing in NYC, and wants us to come up with strategy to grow their business by 20%.

 We will be diving into the data to understand how Jumpman23's has performed in NY, as well as identify any key trends related to customer, merchant, and Jumpman behavior.
+Finally, we'll create a growth strategy plan using the data analysis to drive our decision making.

 ### Data Dictionary